wethod/learning-center-source/content/pipeline/index.md

 Click on the 'Add opportunity' button in order to show the project sidebar.

-Here you can enter all the available project informations.
+Here you can enter all the available project information.

 The suggested probability is 10%, and you can only choose a value between 0% and 75%.